envelope-zero/backend/CONTRIBUTING.md

 Once those are installed, run `make setup` to perform the repository setup.

-## Development server
+## Development commands

-Run `make devserver` in the repository root, which will build and rebuild the project every time the code changes.
+- `make devserver` will start a development server on port 8080 and and rebuild the project every time the code changes.
+- `make test` runs all tests
+- `make coverage` runs all tests and opens the coverage report in your browser
+- `make build` builds the software with production configuration

 ## Commit messages